UK Government Pride in Place Programme

 The Pride in Place Programme is a new UK government funding programme, aiming to put power into the hands of local people, so that they can decide how to regenerate their local area.
 It gives communities control of £20m over the next 10 years, to be spent on projects that will make a real difference to the neighbourhoods they live in.

 Highland has been selected as one of the areas in the UK that will receive up to £20 million Pride in Place funding over 10 years.
-North, West and East Sutherland has been selected as the Pride in Place neighbourhood within Highland.
+North West and Central and East Sutherland and Edderton Council Wards has been selected as the Pride in Place neighbourhood within Highland.

 The programme is: